andresgbecerra/co-induction-anguar/README.md

 #  andres becerra
-Hi,  Welcome Welcome to my learning path, this exciting journey has some notes and practices that show everything related to JS & Angular.
+Hi,  Welcome to my learning path, this exciting journey has some notes and practices that show everything related to JS & Angular.

 ***

 ## Content

 1. JavaScript `Book: You Don't Kow JS: Get Started`